Chelation Therapy Clinic in South Surrey BC

-Mediworks Rejuvenation Centre offers chelation therapy that removes heavy metals such as lead, iron or mercury from your body.
-To find out if Chelation therapy would be right for you call us or make an appointment.
-Visit us at a location near you in South Surrey BC, and Burnaby BC.
+Mediworks Rejuvenation Centre and Drip Lounge offers chelation therapy that removes heavy metals such as lead, iron or mercury from your body.
+To find out if Chelation therapy would be right for you contact us today or make an appointment.
+We are conveniently located at Unit #103 – 15222 32nd Avenue Diversion, Surrey, BC V3Z 0R8, Canada.